 The publicity stunt took place on November 17th as part of a students’ fund-raising mission for Cancer Relief, and the Dalek was given a collection tin to carry.
 The prop featured the shoulders of the original Dalek One which paired with the movie-style skirt of Dalek Seven.

 The shoulders were in a state of some disrepair, with join at the rear of the lower collar having come loose, leaving the ends trailing, and several slats were broken or lost.
 This was possibly due to the mauling it received at the Tacolneston Open Day in the September.
 The availability of props for use in non-BBC work would become increasingly frequent, and the fact that the props weren’t being scheduled for further use on Doctor Who meant that any damage sustained was not repaired.

 Design a Monster – December 1967

 On the 8th December one of the Daleks made a return to the Blue Peter studios where it had had a photo-call a month earlier.

 Once again, this was for the Design-a-Monster competition, and Patrick Troughton was in attendance alongside the programme’s presenters in order to chose a winning entry for this competition.
 The prop was very dusty from its spell in storage, but it was otherwise in fine condition.
-This top half of Dalek Two was still sporting its small iris and lower collar lift.
+This top half of Dalek Two was still sporting its small pupil and lower collar lift.

 Boys and Girls – New Year 1968